Why process followed to reject Manusmriti from inclusion in Delhi University syllabus is worrying

 Intellectual war is always preferrable to physical war.
 It is clear that the Union government and the vice chancellor do not believe that they have the intellectual weapons with which they can fight this war.
 That is why they thought it better to flee the battlefield.
 They have saved themselves.
 But once again the academic autonomy of the university has been badly dented.

-Apoorvanad teaches Hindi in Delhi University.
+Apoorvanand teaches Hindi at Delhi University.